CoSMoMVPA/CoSMoMVPA/doc/source/cosmomvpa_concepts.rst

 Neighborhood
 ^^^^^^^^^^^^
-The tradional (volume-based fMRI) searchlight was introduced :cite:`KGB06` as a method to measure information content *locally* in the whole brain.
+The traditional (volume-based fMRI) searchlight was introduced :cite:`KGB06` as a method to measure information content *locally* in the whole brain.
 In this approach, a sphere-shaped mask (usually with a radius of a few voxels) 'travels' through the brain, and at each location :ref:`measures <cosmomvpa_measure>` information content (such as correlation differences or classification accuracies).
 This process is done for each brain location, and the result assigned to the center voxel of each sphere.
 The result is an *information* (rather than univariate *activation*) map.

 CoSMoMVPA_ overloads the *searchlight* concept through a more versatile *neighborhood* concept.
 A neighborhood definition describes a mapping that associates with each feature in the *target* domain (for the output) a set of features in the *source* domain (from the input).
 Neighborhoods are used for searchlight analyses (:ref:`cosmo_searchlight`), where the concept of a traditional fMRI volumetric searchlight is generalized to other types of datasets as well.
 For example: